 Filariasis Life Cycle: From larvae to adult

-The general symptoms of filariasis during its early stages include:
+The general filariasis symptoms during its early stages include:

 - Skin lesions are observed in the beginning stage i.e., between three months to nine months after the insect bite

-These symptoms are seen in the later stage:
+The filariasis symptoms seen in the later stage include: